 - it has even served as a real courtroom; the ACT Court of Appeal sat there in 2003 to hear its first electronic appeal.

-The e-Court still fulfils these roles, while also functioning as a teaching space, as well as providing facilities for a range of external clients who use it for witness training, videoconferencing, and a meeting place.
+The Moot Court still fulfils these roles, while also functioning as a teaching space, as well as providing facilities for a range of external clients who use it for witness training, video conferencing, and as a meeting place.